-CYS Services is committed to safety.
-We are annually inspected and certified by the Department of Army (DA) and comply with the Army regulations governing facilities providing care to children/youth.
+CYS is committed to safety.
+We are annually inspected and certified by the Department of Army (DA) and comply with Army regulations governing facilities providing care to children/youth.
 These regulations are intended to establish minimum standards in order to protect the health, safety and welfare of children/youth.
-Our activity space, supplies and equipment are high quality, maintained in good repair and inspected by the higher headquarters authority.
-In addition to this annual inspection we have annual/monthly/quarterly inspections by installation agencies as well as off post agencies.
-Parents as well as Training and Curriculum Specialist (in CDC and FGCC) and Training and Program Specialist (In SAS and YS) are involved in observing and documenting the fact that we meet our own standards of quality.
+Our activity space, supplies and equipment are high quality, maintained in good repair and inspected by Higher Headquarters annually.
+In addition to this annual inspection, we have monthly/quarterly inspections by installation agencies as well as off post agencies.
+Parents as well as Training and Curriculum Specialist are involved in observing and documenting our standards of quality.